usgs/landslides-metadata/README.md

 rm.readmetadata(inputfile='Example_metadata.csv', outpath='.')

 # Create xml files with changes to defaults
-rm.readmetadata(inputfile='Example_metadata.csv', outpath='.', printcitations=True, citeinfo=citeinfo, distinfo=distinfo, dataqual=dataqual, geoform='Electronic', pubplace='Earth', publish='Yes please', disclaimer='Words', metainfo=metainfo)
+rm.readmetadata(inputfile='Example_metadata.csv', outpath='.', printcitations=True, citeinfo=citeinfo,
+                distinfo=distinfo, dataqual=dataqual, geoform='Electronic', pubplace='Earth',
+                publish='Yes please', disclaimer='Words', metainfo=metainfo)
 ```

 ### Output

 An example output of the XML file can be seen in the attached Example_output.xml file.
-This metadata file does not include geographic or geospatial information so additional modifications need to be made after this point.
+This metadata file does not include geographic or geospatial information so additional processing is required as described in the introduction.

 ## References